-The UK’s dependence on leased circuits to serve government is changing.
+UK’s service providers’ dependence on leased circuits to serve government customers is changing.
 The opening of dark fibre circuits has opened capacity potential.
-As a result, bandwidth becomes much more cost-effective as Openreach enables providers to take direct control of the network connections for the first time.
-And with dark fibre up for grabs, government departments will be able to get virtually unlimited bandwidth on demand—at a fraction of the monthly cost.
+As a result, bandwidth becomes much more cost-effective.
+Openreach enables providers to take direct control of network connections for the first time.
+And with dark fibre up for grabs, service providers will be able to deliver virtually unlimited bandwidth to customers on demand—at a fraction of the monthly cost.

 A game-changer for government connectivity

 With dark fibre, government customers can get the super-high-bandwidth services they need, at a cost they can afford.- Simon Parry, CTO for UK Public Sector

 The dark fibre opportunity blows away traditional limitations of leased-line services.
 With the right network equipment, government organisations can multiply available bandwidth very little additional investment.

 This new bandwidth pricing model allows for rapid development and delivery of the next generation of innovative, super-high-bandwidth services for government at a low cost.
 And as these cost-savings are passed on to government customers, they get much more from their limited—and shrinking—budgets.

 Supporting digital transformation in government

 Dark fibre has the potential to dramatically speed up digital transformation in government—helping organisations maximise efficiency and value for the taxpayer.
 It can provide fast reliable access to cloud-based systems, for example, lowering costs for government organisations’ in-house hardware, software, and support.